aragorn2101/PhD_Comics_downloader/README.md

 version on the PhD comics webpage contains a link.
 The full comic is available at the Physics Magazine website ([https://physics.aps.org/articles/v14/178](https://physics.aps.org/articles/v14/178)).

+*2052:* similar to comic strip no. 2047, it consists of several images describing features of the James Webb Telescope.
+Our script cannot download the comic strip automatically because it is not a single image.
 </br></br>

 **Note about date discrepancies in "list of all comics":** </br>